apsket/PrimitiveMath/Logic/BinaryLogic.md

 \end{aligned}
 ```

 Only two are independent of each other.
-One needs to prove either $(P \implies Q)$ or $(¬Q \implies ¬P)$ and either $(Q \implies P)$ or $(¬Q \implies ¬P)$.
+One needs to prove either $(P \implies Q)$ or $(¬Q \implies ¬P)$ and either $(Q \implies P)$ or $(¬P \implies ¬Q)$.
 Now it becomes clear that interpreting "P if and only if Q" to mean "P implies Q" and "False P implies False Q" is equivalent to interpreting it as "P implies Q" and "Q implies P".
 They contain the same information.